GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I’ve never been a lover of existing code.
-Code by itself almost rots and it’s gotta be rewritten.
-Even when nothing has changed, for some reason it rots.
+> ### For all its power, the computer is a harsh taskmaster.
+Its programs must be correct, and what we wish to say must be said accurately in every detail.
 >
-> ~ *Ken Thompson*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts